 - Do carry comfortable walking shoes with you.
 As with Europe, there will be a lot of walking around to be done.

-- Carry a bottle of water.
+- Carry a bottle of water like this milton water bottle that we prefer something like this milton thermosteel flask for your kid to be able to ship warm water while you stroll outside..
 Switzerland is just pristine.
 You will find fountains of water all over, and you can easily refill your bottle at these spots.
 Save money, go nature friendly and keep yourself hydrated all the time.

 - If your purpose is romancing the ever beautiful paradise that consists of the swiss countryside, better live in a smaller town, like we decided to be located in Lucerne instead of Zurich.